Red meat slaughterhouses: restraining, stunning and killing animals

 If you use pneumatic captive bolts, you must have a restraining device in any stunning pens and restraining boxes.
 Your restraining device must:

 - restrict an animal’s head from moving both up and down, and side to side

 - allow the release of an animal’s head immediately after stunning

-If you carry out religious slaughter on cattle, sheep or goats, you must follow the additional rules regarding restraining an animal.
-You must use restraining equipment.
+If you carry out slaughter without stunning on cattle, sheep or goats, you must use restraining equipment and follow the additional rules regarding restraining an animal.

-The Food Standards Agency (FSA) must approve cattle restraining pens before they’re used for religious slaughter.
+The Food Standards Agency (FSA) must approve cattle restraining pens before they’re used for slaughter without stunning.

 You must kill a horse in a separate room or a bay from other animals.
-The room must only be used for this purpose.
+You must only use the room for this purpose.